cyberbotics/webots/docs/reference/javascript-procedural-proto.md

 ## Procedural PROTO Nodes

-The expressive power of PROTO nodes can be significantly improved by extending them using a scripting language.
+Procedural PROTO nodes can be created using JavaScript as a scripting language.
-In this way, the PROTO node may contain constants, mathematic expressions, loops, conditional expressions, randomness, and so on.

-### Scripting Language

-The used scripting language is [Lua](http://www.lua.org).
-Introducing and learning Lua is outside the scope of this document.
+Introducing and learning JavaScript is outside the scope of this document.
-Please refer to the [Lua documentation](http://www.lua.org/docs.html) for complementary information.

 ### Template Engine

-A template engine is used to evaluate the PROTO according to the field values of the PROTO, before being loaded in Webots.
-The template engine used is [liluat](https://github.com/FSMaxB/liluat) (under the MIT license).
+In the event that a PROTO file contains JavaScript template statements, as denoted by "%{" and the "}%" tokens, a template engine is used to evaluate it.
+The contents of the file are first translated to pure JavaScript that is successively evaluated using QJSEngine, yielding a VRML97 compatible PROTO file which is then parsed by Webots as any other PROTO would.

 ### Programming Facts

-- Using the template statements is exclusively allowed inside the content scope of the PROTO (cf. example).
 - A template statement is encapsulated inside the "%{" and the "}%" tokens and can be written on several lines.
 - Adding an "=" just after the opening token ("%{=") allows to evaluate a statement.
+- The use of template statements is exclusively allowed inside the content scope of the PROTO (cf. example).
-- The fields are accessible into a global Lua dictionary named "fields".
+- The fields are accessible in a globally accessible object named "fields".
-The dictionary keys matches the PROTO's fields names.
-Each entry of this dictionary is a sub-dictionary with two keys named "value" and "defaultValue", the first one contains the current state of the field and the second one contains its the default state.
+The keys of this object matches the PROTO's field names and for each entry, an additional sub-object with two keys named "value" and "defaultValue" is available.
+The first one contains the current value of the field and the second one contains its default state.
-The conversion between the VRML97 types and the Lua types is detailed in [this table](#vrml97-type-to-lua-type-conversion).
+The conversion between the VRML97 types and the JavaScript types is detailed in [this table](#vrml97-type-to-javascript-type-conversion).
-- As shown in [this table](#vrml97-type-to-lua-type-conversion), the conversion of a VRML97 node is a Lua dictionary.
+- As shown in [this table](#vrml97-type-to-javascript-type-conversion), the conversion of a VRML97 node is an object.
-This dictionary contains the following keys: "node\_name" containing the VRML97 node name and "fields" which is a dictionary containing the Lua representation of the VRML97 node fields.
+This object contains the following keys: "node\_name" containing the VRML97 node name and "fields" which is in turn an object containing the JavaScript representation of the VRML97 node fields.
-This dictionary is equal to `nil` if the VRML97 node is not defined (`NULL`).
+This object is equal to `undefined` if the VRML97 node is not defined (`NULL`).
-For example, in the SimpleStairs example below, the `fields.appearance.node_name` key contains the `'Appearance'` string.
-- The `context` dictionary provides contextual information about the PROTO.
+- The `context` object provides contextual information about the PROTO.
-Table [this table](#content-of-the-context-dictionary) shows the available information and its corresponding keys.
+Table [this table](#content-of-the-context-object) shows the available information and the corresponding keys.
-- The VRML97 comment ("#") prevails over the Lua statements.
+- The VRML97 comment ("#") prevails over the JavaScript statements.
-- The following Lua modules are available directly: base, table, io, os, string, math, debug, package.
-- The LUA\_PATH environment variable can be modified (before running Webots) to include external Lua modules.
-- Lua standard output and error streams are redirected on the Webots console (written respectively in regular and in red colors).
+- JavaScript standard output and error streams are redirected on the Webots console (written respectively in regular and in red colors).
-This allows developers to use the Lua regular functions to write on these streams.
+This allows developers to use `console.log` and `console.error` to write on these streams.
-- The [lua-gd](http://ittner.github.io/lua-gd) module is contained in Webots and can simply be imported using `local gd = require("gd")`.
-This module is very useful to manipulate images, it can be used, for example, to generate textures.

 #### VRML97 Type Conversion